ingowald/display-wall/README.md

 -------------

 - implement full-screen capabilities for glutwindow
-- add a ospray pixel op to access the wall
 - implement full-screen capabilities for glutwindow
 - add an abstract API (ospDwInit(), ospDwWriteTile(), ospDwEndFrame())

 low priority
 ------------

-- add new handshake method via port (ie, open tcp port on server rank 0, send mpi port to whoever connects on this)
 - implement stereo support; let _client_ request stereo mode (not glutwindow), and have server react accordingly. need to modify 'api' for writeTile to specify which eye the tile belongs to.